MaryannGitonga/Simple-Text-Editor-in-cpp/README.md

 ## Functionalities
 + Can insert text by appending to a string variable
 + Can delete the last character from the string
-+ Can undo changes by getting the immediate previous state from a history stack that stores previous states of the string everytime a new insertion is made
++ Can undo and redo changes with the help of the history and redo stacks

 ## Improvements
 Add a cursor that will enable one to move to any position in the string and to insert or delete at any position.